We’d been going out for almost three months now and it being Passover I decided the time was right to bring my girlfriend home to meet Mom and Dad.

 “A fruitcake,” replied Kayleigh.
 “Just like at Christmas, the time of our Lord’s birth.”

-While Mom valiantly fought off the gag reflex to end all gag reflexes, Dad chipped in to save the day.
+While Mom valiantly fought off a gag reflex as if someone were stuffing a live pig down her throat, Dad chipped in to save the day.

 “Tell me, Kayleigh” he offered cheerily, “do you really believe those nonsensical things you say on TV or are you just set up to be the bad guy, like in professional wrestling?”